andywiecko/andywiecko/README.md

 ## Personal info

-In my free time I develop PBD2D engine, for two-dimensional soft-body physics within the Unity Burst compiler, which preview one can find on my [Twitter][twitter].
+In my free time I develop **PBD2D** engine, for two-dimensional soft-body physics within the [Unity Burst][burst] compiler, which preview one can find on my [Twitter][twitter].
+Current implementation supports simulation of one, two-dimensional structures, fluid (experimental) within various interaction between them like collisions, connectors, or dragging with mouse.

 I am interested mostly in simulation, game physics, computer graphics.

 I like science stuff 🤓